omr-turbo/gc-arrays-tutorial/worksheet.md

 }
 ```

-In OMR, there is a `OMR::GC::store` function, which will write a reference using a slot-handle, triggering any needed barriers.
-Write a wrapper to store, that assigns a reference into a `RefArray` at a given index.
+The `OMR::GC::store` function will write a reference to an object and trigger the required barriers.
+Implement a function that assigns a reference into a `RefArray` at a given index, using `OMR::GC::store`.

+Implement `store` in `include/Splash/Barriers.hpp`:
 ```c++
 /// Store a ref to array->data[index]
 inline void store(OMR::GC::RunContext& cx, RefArray& array,